-To arrive at a property’s value, we need to forecast all of the property’s future cash flows and calculate what they are worth today.
+To arrive at a property’s value and potential sale price, we need to forecast all of the property’s future cash flows and calculate what they are worth today.
 For example, if we wanted to know the value of a cash flow stream of $100 that extends for 3 years discounted at 8%, the formula would be as follows:

 |Present Value of Year 1 Cash Flow:|

 What this means is that at a price of $257.71, the investor will earn an 8% return on this cash flow stream.